 \section{Discussion}

-As the resulting amounts of the nucleobases produced by various studied reaction pathways depend strongly on the initial concentrations of the volatiles, and these can only be estimated roughly, the presented results represent the best-case scenario. \citet{Pearce2016} used the measured abundances of the volatiles in comets, but this pristine matter may not represent the actual source material of the carbonaceous chondrites' parent bodies formed in a much warmer region of the solar nebula (as described in Section~\ref{sec:concs}).
-The lack of feasible physico-chemical nebula models properly treating dust evolution and transport along with volatile chemistry and formation of planetesimals led to considerable uncertainty in our estimation of the initial abundances of volatile ices in our planetesimal aqueous chemistry model.
-There is a sizable gap in the current planet formation, astrochemical, and cosmochemical research, which is related to the feasible description of the chemical evolution of pristine, organic-rich ices migrating into the planet-forming zone.
-Without a breakthrough in this direction, it will remain hard to estimate the initial volatile composition inside the freshly formed parent bodies of carbonaceous chondrites, which is highly relevant for our understanding of the Earth's formation and the origin of life.
+As the resulting amounts of nucleobases produced by various reaction pathways depend strongly on the initial concentrations of the volatiles, and these can only be estimated roughly, the presented results represent the best-case scenario. \citet{Pearce2016} used the measured abundances of the volatiles in comets, but this pristine matter may not represent the actual source material of the carbonaceous chondrites' parent bodies formed in a much warmer region of the solar nebula (as described in Section~\ref{sec:concs}).
+The application of solar nebula chemistry models and constraints from TPD experiments allowed us to constrain the abundances of volatiles in the regions of the carbonaceous chondrite parent bodies.